-The namesake descriptions in some of the individual submarine articles linked to this page were found in the Dictionary of American Naval Fighting Ships Online (http://www.history.navy.mil/DANFS/).
-In most cases they have been updated.
+The namesake descriptions in some of my articles are from the Dictionary of American Naval Fighting Ships Online.
+In most cases they have been updated with information from other taxonomic sources.

-The radio call signs in some of the individual submarine articles linked to this page were found at NavSource Online: Submarine Photo Archive (http://www.navsource.org/archives/08/04idx.htm) or in the U.S. Navy Radio Call Sign Book (http://www.ibiblio.org/hyperwar/USN/ref/CallSigns/CallSigns-18.html), and, when necessary, were converted to the phonetic alphabet in use during World War II (http://www.history.navy.mil/faqs/faq101-1.htm).
+The radio call signs in some articles are from NavSource Online: Submarine Photo Archive and the U.S. Navy Radio Call Sign Book.
+When necessary, they were converted to the phonetic alphabet in use during World War II.

-The Navy Department Communiqués in some of the individual submarine articles linked to this page were found at ibiblio.org, which is a collaboration of the School of Information and Library Science and the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill (http://www.ibiblio.org/).
-They have been formatted to conform with the styles used in the Web pages.
+The Navy Department Communiqués in some of the submarine articles are from the School of Information and Library Science and the School of Journalism and Mass Communication at the University of North Carolina at Chapel Hill.
+They have been formatted to conform with the styles used in my webpages.

-The abbreviation "JANAC" is used in most of the articles linked below.
+The abbreviation "JANAC" is used in most of the articles.
 This refers to the appendix of the report Japanese Naval And Merchant Shipping Losses During World War II By All Causes, which contains a listing of Japanese naval and merchant vessels sunk by individual United States submarines during World War II.
-The United States submarines are arranged in alphabetical sequence.
-The 1947 report and the appendix was prepared under the auspices of The Joint Army-Navy Assessment Committee, usually referred to as "JANAC."
-The report and the appendix is published online in a very searchable format at ibiblio.org (http://www.ibiblio.org/hyperwar/Japan/IJN/JANAC-Losses/JANAC-Losses-6.html).
-The specific URL for each submarine's JANAC record is listed in a footnote in each article.
+The 1947 report and its appendix was prepared under the auspices of The Joint Army-Navy Assessment Committee, usually referred to as "JANAC."
+The report and the appendix is published online in a very searchable format at ibiblio.org.
+I caution my visitors that the JANAC information is old and therefore incomplete.
+It also contains numerous editorial errors.
+More recent research conducted by John D. Alden and Craig R. McDonald published in the book United States and Allied Submarine Successes in the Pacific and Far East During World War II, evaluates submarine commanders' claims against a broader and more current body of research than what was available to the JANAC staff.
+When used in an article in my website, the term "Alden-McDonald" refers to data contained in the book United States and Allied Submarine Successes in the Pacific and Far East During World War II, Fourth Edition.
+Please refer to my bibliography webpage for the publication pedigree of this book.

 Finally, I want to leave you with some words from Captain Edward L. Beach, Jr., who, in his prolific writings, left us so many perfect and beautiful visions of submarines and submariners.
 Wherever Ned is now, I know there is an ice cream machine connected to the refrigeration system.